amedhi/cmc-/INSTALL.md

 There are two dependencies - Boost and Eigen C++.
 You will also need latest C++ compilers as the code contains many C++11 features.
 It works with latest g++ and clang++.
 It should work with others also.
-See at the Makefile.
+See the Makefile.

 Usage
 -----